According to most data privacy laws, personal information is any information that can be used to identify a person.

 - Apple ID

-Sensitive information is a designation sometimes used for data that requires special protection.
-These protections vary under different laws, so check the definition for each data privacy law you must comply with first.
+Sensitive information is a designation sometimes used for data that requires special protection under data privacy laws.

 - Political views